yannickcr/node-chromelogger/README.md

 # Events

-`error`: if an error occur (problem during JSON serialization, logging after the headers were already sent, etc.)
+`error`: if an error occur (headers too large, logging after the headers were already sent)

 ```javascript
 chromelogger.on('error', function(message) {